 The hardware trigger can be one of the TIOA outputs of the Timer Counter channels, or the external trigger input of the ADC (ADTRG).
-The hardware trigger is selected with the field TRG-SEL in the Mode Register (ADC_MR).
+The hardware trigger is selected with the field TRGSEL in the Mode Register (ADC_MR).
 The selected hardware trigger is enabled with the bit TRGEN in the Mode Register (ADC_MR).

-If a hardware trigger is selected, the start of a conversion is triggered after a delay starting at each rising edge of the selected signal.
-Due to asynchronism handling, the delay may vary in a range of 2 MCK clock periods to 1 ADC clock period.
+If a hardware trigger is selected, the start of a conversion is detected at each rising edge of the selected signal.
 If one of the TIOA outputs is selected, the corresponding Timer Counter channel must be programmed in Waveform Mode.